Data for Mathematical Copilots: Better Ways of Presenting Proofs for Machine Learning: The Future -- Novel Datasets to Support Mathematical Copilots

-While such approaches are welcome to be tested, as a first alternative step, we recommend transcribing from online sources such as lectures, panel discussions, seminars, vlogs, etc. While such data only requires minimal need for postprocessing and is often already collected in the form of videos, it typically covers broader mathematical aspects than textbooks.
+While such approaches are welcome to be tested, as a first alternative step, we recommend transcribing from online sources such as lectures, panel discussions, seminars, vlogs, etc. VideoMathQA evaluates mathematical reasoning grounded in lecture-style videos, including long videos, with questions that require integrating visual and spoken information across time~\citep{videomathqa2025}.
+While such data only requires minimal need for postprocessing and is often already collected in the form of videos, it typically covers broader mathematical aspects than textbooks.
 However, while humans can frequently generalize from a single instance of a certain workflow, LLMs often require a dataset that contains sufficiently many examples.
 While data collection effort will elicit higher-quality mathematical data, the time lag between the time when new research discoveries are made and when these are represented in lectures can be significant.
 On the other hand, at venues such as conferences, a lot of information about mathematics is exchanged, but not recorded.
-While it would technically be possible to record a portion of the conversations that happen at a conference in a privacy-preserving manner, and this would be a great source of data, as it one would consistently have data that is at the forefront of research (unlike the mentioned panel discussions, where there is often a time lag), it would require a paradigm shift from conference participants to accept such data collecting measures.
+While it would technically be possible to record a portion of the conversations that happen at a conference in a privacy-preserving manner, and this would be a great source of data, as one would consistently have data that is at the forefront of research (unlike the mentioned panel discussions, where there is often a time lag), it would require a paradigm shift from conference participants to accept such data collecting measures.
 We urge further conversations about privacy-preserving ways of curating richer datasets on mathematical workflows, that minimally impinge on mathematicians' naturalistic practices.